IBM/ibm_zosmf/docs/source/modules/zmf_sca.rst

 zmf_password
-  Password to be used for authenticating with z/OSMF server.
+  Password to be used for authentication with z/OSMF server.

   If *zmf_credential* is supplied, *zmf_password* is ignored.